clabordec/kevtech/active_directory/account_creation.md

 <h1>Creating Users and Security Groups</h1>
-This project outlines the creation of both user accounts and security groups within Active Directory<br />
+This project outlines the creation of both user accounts and security groups within Active Directory using the `Help Desk` account that has RSAT tools equipped on their machine.<br />

 <h2>Environments and Technologies Used</h2>